rmannjbs/WP5ReactTSFromScratch/README.md

 npm init
 ```

-This command initialized your project so it'll have a package.json with some defaults setup.
+This command initializes your project so it'll have a package.json with some defaults setup.
 You can walk through the prompt and choose whatever you feel is appropriate for settings, just take the defaults if you want.

 -----------

 ## Installing Yarn

 > Now let's install yarn, as we'll be using it for all farther package depedency installs from this point forward.
 If you're curious about yarn you can check out the documentation here: https://classic.yarnpkg.com/en/docs

+Note: when using yarn it is important that you don't use NPM anymore (except for global packages) as it will create a package.lock.json that conflcits with yarn.lock.json.
+So you need to either only use NPM or only use Yarn.
+For this turotiral I'll be using yarn from here on.

 **Run the following command:**